To give you some inspiration for your holiday shopping, I put together some of my VERY favorite food and kitchen items that I own and use.

 If I had to choose just one favorite kitchen appliance, this would be it: a food processor.
 I love how it can make anything – be it flours, nut butters, pesto, or pie dough – in no time and with such ease.
-I have this Cuisinart food processor stored away at home in Canada and I miss it like CRAZY.
+I have the (now unavailable) predecessor to this Cuisinart food processor and couldn’t be happier!

 2. Spiralizer ~ $30

-I don’t own a spiralizer, but I soo wish I did!
-I love making Italian-style sauces and Asian curries but not always do I want to pair them with a carb like pasta or rice.
-Veggie noodles would be a yummy – yet healthy – alternative.
+I love making Italian-style sauces and Asian curries but I don’t always want to pair them with a carb like pasta or rice.
+Veggie noodles are a yummy – yet healthy – alternative.

 3. Herb Scissors ~ $10